w3f/polkadot-wiki/docs/learn/learn-guides-identity.md

 ## Request Judgement

-:::info Instructions for requesting and cancelling Identity judgments
+:::info Instructions for requesting and cancelling Identity judgements

 The procedure to request and cancel identity judgments is explained in detail in this [support article](https://support.polkadot.network/support/solutions/articles/65000181990-how-to-request-and-cancel-identity-judgement)